 The Cosco Easy Elite car seat is designed for use from 5 to 80 pounds, as per the manufacturer.
 For rear facing, the weight limit is from 5-40 pounds which accommodates a decent range of extended rear facing.
 In forward facing, the Cosco Easy Elite can be used in two ways – forward-facing harness mode from 22-50 pounds and forward-facing belt-positioning booster from 40-80 pounds.
 When the child is ready to move to the booster mode, the harness is simply removed.

-Definitely under $100, the Cosco Easy Elite car seat is a very cost efficient choice.
+Definitely on the low end, the Cosco Easy Elite car seat is a very cost-efficient choice.
 Other convertible car seats that are an all in one solution from birth through booster cost 3 or even 4 times as much.
-So it’s a nice, cost effective option to have when you’re trying to save money, or need a seat for a second car etc.
+So it’s a nice, cost-effective option to have when you’re trying to save money, or need a seat for a second car etc.

 Many parents noted that the car seat was not heavy which is great if you’re moving it a lot from vehicle to vehicle.
 At 14 pounds, it’s light enough to transport easily when necessary.